 Covid 19 Patient information

-Due to current advice set by the government and public health England our department will not be offering face to face consultations until at least the end of April 2020.
+Due to current advice set by the government and public health England our department is not currently offering face to face consultations .

-At present we will be offering a reduced number of telephone appointments for those who we have assessed to be the most vulnerable or who have urgent clinical needs.
+At present we are offering a reduced number of telephone & video appointments for those who we have assessed to be the most vulnerable or who have urgent clinical needs.

 Current patients registered with outpatient physiotherapy